POSITION: Left Wing

 1997-98: Had 47 goals and 85 points in 51 games during his second season with Halifax.

 1996-97: Named to the QMJHL All-Rookie Team and Canadian Hockey League All-Rookie Team in his first season with Halifax.

 Represented Canada at the 1998 IIHF World Junior Championship.

-Alex and his wife, Helene, have three children: Maya (5), Samuel (3) and Blake (1)…Began his NHL career wearing #40 but switched to #18 prior to the 2003-04 season…#18 was his number in juniors…Wore #13 with Montreal and Tampa Bay…As a member of the Flames, Tanguay partnered with the team to raise funds for the Canadian Cancer Society directed to stomach cancer research…Donated money to the organization for every assist he recorded during the 2010-11 season…Organizes his own charity golf tournament to benefit minor hockey in his hometown each summer…Was a Quebec Nordiques fan growing up…Lived with Patrick Roy during his rookie season of 1999-2000.
+Alex and his wife, Helene, have three children: Maya (7), Samuel (5) and Blake (3)…Began his NHL career wearing #40 but switched to #18 prior to the 2003-04 season…#18 was his number in juniors…Wore #13 with Montreal and Tampa Bay…Each year, in conjunction with the NHL/NHLPA’s Hockey Fights Cancer Awareness Month, Tanguay co-hosts a hockey clinic that benefits children who have or are impacted by cancer from Rocky Mountain Children’s Health Foundation…As a member of the Flames, Tanguay partnered with the team to raise funds for the Canadian Cancer Society directed to stomach cancer research…Donated money to the organization for every assist he recorded during the 2010-11 season…Organizes his own charity golf tournament to benefit minor hockey in his hometown each summer…Was a Quebec Nordiques fan growing up…Lived with Patrick Roy during his rookie season of 1999-2000.